webplatform/docs/tutorials/inheritance_and_cascade/index.md

 Specificity has four components; let’s call them a, b, c and d.
 Component “a” is the most distinguishing, “d” the least.

-* Component “a” is quite simple: it’s 1 for a declaration in a <code>style</code> attribute, otherwise it’s 0.
+* Component “a” is quite simple: it’s 1 for a declaration in a <code>style</code> attribute (also known as inline styling), otherwise it’s 0.
 * Component “b” is the number of <code>id</code> selectors in the selector (those that begin with a <code>#</code>).
 * Component “c” is the number of attribute selectors—including class selectors — and pseudo-classes.
 * Component “d” is the number of element types and pseudo-elements in the selector.